kid-cavaquinho/kid-cavaquinho.github.io/_posts/2018-09-21-aspnetcore-configuration-mechanism.md

 categories: aspnetcore dotnetcore options-pattern validation configuration
 ---

 Applications often demand configuration values, those can either be connection strings, logging level settings or specific tokens, for example.
-While developing with .NET Core the configuration mechanism is: <a href="https://github.com/aspnet/Configuration" target="_blank">__Microsoft.Extensions.Configuration__</a>.
+While developing with .NET Core framework the configuration mechanism is based at [__Microsoft.Extensions.Configuration__](https://github.com/aspnet/Configuration).
 This is a replacement for ```System.Configuration``` namespace.
 In this post, I will try to explain how to use the first effectively.

 ## Host

-This journey starts with a configuration and launch of a <a href="https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/host/index?view=aspnetcore-2.1" target="_blank">host</a>.
+This journey starts with a configuration and launch of a [host](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/host/index?view=aspnetcore-2.1).
 The host is responsible for the application startup, the request processing pipeline and provides extensibility to manage configurations.
-In the case of ASP.NET Core the host is based on <a href="https://docs.microsoft.com/en-gb/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder?view=aspnetcore-2.1" target="_blank">```IWebHostBuilder```</a>.
+In the case of ASP.NET Core the host is based on [```IWebHostBuilder```](https://docs.microsoft.com/en-gb/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder?view=aspnetcore-2.1).

 ## IWebHostBuilder

-Since ASP.NET Core 2.0 the host is created with pre-configured defaults at the application entry point. ```Program.cs``` contains a ```WebHost.CreateDefaultBuilder``` method that automatically produces a ```IWebHostBuilder``` instance as you will notice <a href="https://github.com/aspnet/MetaPackages/blob/master/src/Microsoft.AspNetCore/WebHost.cs#L148" target="_blank">here</a>. ```CreateDefaultBuilder``` executes other tasks among which are, use Kestrel as the web server, register the configuration sources for file providers (JSON) with multiple environment support, register user secrets for the current assembly, register environment variables and command-line arguments if not null or even logging configuration.
+Since ASP.NET Core 2.0 the host is created with pre-configured defaults at the application entry point. ```Program.cs``` contains a ```WebHost.CreateDefaultBuilder``` method that automatically produces a ```IWebHostBuilder``` instance as you will notice [here](https://github.com/aspnet/MetaPackages/blob/master/src/Microsoft.AspNetCore/WebHost.cs#L148). ```CreateDefaultBuilder``` executes other tasks among which are, use Kestrel as the web server, register the configuration sources for file providers (JSON) with multiple environment support, register user secrets for the current assembly, register environment variables and command-line arguments if not null or even logging configuration.

-The configurations can be overridden through ```ConfigureAppConfiguration```, see an example bellow.
+The configurations can be overridden through ```ConfigureAppConfiguration```, see an example below.

 {% highlight csharp lineanchors %}
 public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>